dai-shi/continuation.js/README.md

 * It converts JavaScript code into Continuation Passing Style (CPS) code in a best effort manner.
 * Fallback mechanism when CPS is not possible / not implemented.
 * Tail calls are properly handled.
-* Passing user-defined continuation is possible.
+* Passing user-defined continuation is possible (but, it's not a pure continuation).

 How to use
 ----------